nipafx/nipafx.dev/content/articles/2018-10-15-http-2-api-tutorial.md

 description: "Tutorial for Java 11's new HTTP/2 API with HttpClient, HttpRequest, and HttpResponse at its center.
 Shows synchronous and asynchronous request handling."
 intro: "Java 11 ships with a new, fluent HTTP/2 API.
 This tutorial explains the basic building blocks and how to send requests synchronously and asynchronously."
 searchKeywords: "HTTP/2"
+featuredImage: http2-basics
+repo: java-x-demo
 ---

-Since [Java 11](https://blog.codefx.org/tag/java-11/), the JDK contains a new HTTP API in `java.net.http` with `HttpClient`, `HttpRequest`, and `HttpResponse` as its principal types.
+Since [Java 11](tag:java-11), the JDK contains a new HTTP API in `java.net.http` with `HttpClient`, `HttpRequest`, and `HttpResponse` as its principal types.
 It's a fluent, easy-to-use API that fully supports [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2), allows you to handle responses asynchronously, and can even send and receive bodies in a reactive manner.
 In this post, I introduce you to the new API and show you how to send synchronous and asynchronous requests.
-Reactive requests and responses are reserved for [the next post](java-reactive-http-2-requests-responses) and a third one may cover web sockets.
+Reactive requests and responses are reserved for [the next post](java-reactive-http-2-requests-responses)	.

-### Overview

-The code snippets shown here are a simplified version of what you can find [in my *Java X* demo repository](https://github.com/CodeFX-org/demo-java-x).
-Go check it out, the code's fun to play with!

-[toc exclude=Overview]

 ## The Building Blocks